kaspermunch/PopulationGenomicsCourse/Exercises/ClusterPracticals/README.md

 scp -P 8922 ./[file] [user]@185.45.23.197:[dir]/
 ```

+If your file is not in the current directory, you just need to provide the entire path.

 ## Login from windows

 If you are on a windows machine you need to first install PuTTy.
 It can be downloaded here: